Caring for your Meteorite ring

 The best way to preserve the life of your ring is by using a protective jewellery wax or lubricating oil that repels water and seals the ring.

 Jewellery Wax - Apply a thin layer of wax (we recommend Renaissance Micro Crystalline Wax or similar) onto the ring and re-apply as and when required, but we recommend once every 3 to 4 weeks.

 Lubricating Oil - Gun oil (or similar) can also be used to repel moisture.
 Simply coat the ring in the oil and wipe away with a soft cloth.

-Over time your meteorite ring may develop superficial rust which can easily be removed by following these steps:
+Over a long period of time and in extremely rare cases, your meteorite ring may develop small superficial rust spots which can easily be removed by following these steps:

 What you'll need - A soft-bristled toothrbush, WD-40 and a soft cloth